Ronin15/rust_edr_agent/README.md

 **Advanced EDR Prototype - Production Architecture, Educational Implementation**

 A high-performance EDR agent prototype written in Rust, demonstrating modern security monitoring concepts and cross-platform threat detection.
 This project showcases real-world EDR architecture patterns, async programming, and behavioral detection systems.
 This is mainly for rust practice.
-I have intentionally left networking/centeral management and kernel monitoring out of this time for now.
+I have intentionally left networking/centeral management and kernel monitoring out at this time.. for now.

 ## 🎯 Project Purpose